 - PJ covers Pistol's mouth so she won't tell Pete that he has a crush on a girl in his class.
 When caught, he claims he was helping her swallow her dessert.

-- Happens frequently on Inspector Gadget to Penny.
+- Happens frequently to Inspector Gadget's niece, Penny.

 - It also happens to Inspector Gadget himself.

 - Happened four times in Josie and the Pussycats:

 - Alan is captured this way in "Plateau of the Apes Plot".

 - In "Spy School Spoof", the Pussycats were delivering fake plans for a top secret device to the villian, thinking if they could convince them they were on his side, he'd let them go.
 Once they deliver the plans, Alexander goes on to brag about some of their other "escapades" until Alexandra puts her hand over his mouth, telling him not to overdo it.